Kingdom Plantae Examples, Classification and Characteristics

 - Flowering plants – Plants that bear flowers

-- Classification and examples of plant kingdom based on habit
+- Classification and examples of the plant kingdom based on habit

 - Classification and examples of the kingdom Plantae based on lifecycle

-- Classification and examples of plant kingdom based on the mode of nutrition
+- Classification and examples of the plant kingdom based on the mode of nutrition

 - Autotrophs – plants that prepare their food – Most green-colored plants

-- Heterotrophs – Plant which does not prepare food
+- Heterotrophs – A Plant that does not prepare food

 - Parasites – Cuscuta, and Viscum

-- Classification and examples of kingdom Plantae based on habitat
+- Classification and examples of the kingdom Plantae based on habitat

 - Mesophytes – mango, and apple